 Greek Beef Kabobs & Homemade Tzatziki

 These Greek Beef Kabobs plus simple homemade tzatziki are a dazzling crowd-pleaser.
-Enjoy the recipe and a special offer for free NY strips from Butcher Box!
+Enjoy the recipe and information about Butcher Box!

 Boy howdy, am I ever excited to share this recipe with you!
 BUT, before we get to it, let’s have a mini accidentally long, semi-random, bulleted life update.

 - I’m currently 30,000 feet up in the air (or at least, higher than feathered a bird can fly …I think) on my way to Vancouver, BC!
 I’m headed to the Pacific NW (or, is the Canadian Pacific SW?) to meet up with my dear friend Diane Sanfilippo.
 I love and respect her bunches (two necessary ingredients in a true friendship).
 To be TOTALLY honest, this trip happened because we both love traveling and hated the idea of going much longer without some QT.
 So, we contacted our publisher (we both went through the same publishing house) to see about setting up a book signing to help anchor our girl’s trip to the misty land of seafood and lululemon.
 It worked!
 We have a signing scheduled for this Saturday.
 BAM!
 Two birds (QT with my frand and hug the necks of local readers), one trip.
-If you’re in the Vancouver area, here’s the link to RSVP for our signing/Q&A/talk!
 Note that I do have a travel post planned for after the trip to recap all of the things we ate, saw, did …so stay tuned.

 - Next important topic, airplanes and work.
 You guys, I LOVE working on airplanes.
 I feel like a giddy Ron Swanson, tapping away on my lap-nestled laptop.
 Next to getting work hammered out while waiting at the doctor’s office, it’s probably my favorite time to be productive.
 This is probably because I’m able to tackle two things at once: work + travel.
 Dang it, I love efficiencies.
 Though I COULD sit here and play my embarrassing iPhone made-for-kids-game and listen to the “My Favorite Murder” podcast, I get to use the time to sneak up on my to-do list.
 It makes my heart so, so happy.